 During the winter months, the Galloway cattle are contained in large temporary paddocks in order to focus the grazing on the areas that most need it.
 In summer, they are allowed to roam freely over the whole Common, along with the sheep.

 The results have been very encouraging.
 Grass quality has improved considerably and practically the entire site is now judged as ‘favourable’ by Natural England.

 Not only do the cattle eat a lot of grass, but they also drink a lot of water.
 During 2010, the Board undertook a major project, funded through the Rural Development Programme for England, to install piped mains water across the Common, requiring a pumping booster station, 5.8km (3½ miles) of piping and nearly 3000 tons of sand.
 The benefits are enormous.
 The pipeline saves the need for endless trips back and forth with tractor and water tanker, which were both time-consuming and causing erosion problems.
 Most importantly, it ensures the long-term viability of cattle grazing as the major contribution to grassland conservation.

 Commoners’ grazing rights are granted to certain owners of farmland in the local area.
 These rights are confirmed in the registration of common land prepared under the General Common Registration Act 1965.
 Commoners are also registered with the Commons Registration Office of the County Council.
 The rights permit seasonal grazing of specified numbers of sheep, cattle and other animals according to the size of the local land holding.

 Only one of the registered Commoners is currently exercising their right.
 Instead, other local farmers are invited to put sheep on the Common to increase the grazing pressure.
 The grazing season is prescribed by the Bylaws and lasts from late April until the end of November.

-Commoners do not play any part in maintaining or funding the maintenance of the Common: the Board of Conservators bears all the responsibility for management and conservation.
+Commoners do not play any part in maintaining or funding the maintenance of the Common: the Trust bears all the responsibility for management and conservation.